There are three fundamental requirements for earning a Graduate Data Science Certificate Program.

 - Nine graduate credit hours of coursework in approved courses.
 These courses are designated as core and elective Methods, Technology or Applications.
 Only one course may be double-counted (up to 3 credits).
 It is recommended, but not required, that courses outside the main graduate program of study be selected to broaden the student data-science experiences (e.g., statistics students may take engineering courses, social-science students may take outside statistics and application courses, etc.).

-- A Data Science related experience (3 credits) that is approved by the MIDAS DS Program Committee.
-This can take the form of non-credit activity like an internship, practicum or professional project equivalent to a three credit-hour course, or additional coursework of at least three credits from the approved course list.
+- A Data Science related experience (3 credit semester equivalent, over 160 hours for work).
+This can take the form of non-credit activity like an internship, practicum, or professional project equivalent to a three credit-hour course, or additional coursework of at least three credits from the approved course list.
 (This course may be double-counted with another Rackham degree program.)
-To satisfy this “Plus Requirement” with a data-related experience, students will have to complete and submit to the DS Certificate Program Chair a report (2-6 pages) describing their experience and results, which will be evaluated to ensure the project demonstrates Data Science content, relevance and applications.
+To satisfy this “Plus Requirement” with a data-related experience, students will need to have their supervisor or mentor sign the verification form certifying that the student spent sufficient time working on a data-intense project during that practicum.
+Alternatively, if allowed and approved by the mentor, students may complete and submit to the DS Certificate Program Chair a report (2-6 pages) describing their experience and results, which will be evaluated to ensure the project demonstrates Data Science content, relevance and applications.

 - Annual Graduate Research Symposium, which provides graduate students with an opportunity to present the results of their research in talks and poster sessions, will be required and will ensure the students’ interaction with MIDAS faculty.
 Ph.D. students will be encouraged to make an oral or poster presentation.